ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-4.md

 Strong gravitational lensing is a rare and extremely interesting astrophysical event where space-time itself it warped by the emmense graviaty of celestial objects.
 Observing and analyzing examples of this give us insight into areas of high interest such as dark matter.

-For the most part, most variables representing various characteristics of the strong lenses were resonably reconstructed by the model:
+For the most part, most variables representing various characteristics of the strong lenses were reasonably reconstructed by the model:

 <img src="../../images/lens_results_1.png" alt="Image 5" style="max-width: 100%; display: inline-block;">

 While there were still significant errors, certain variables were completely failed at being reconstructed by the model.
-However, on closer inspection these characteristics had much to due with the object being lensed and so once the foreground object was removed, and the variables were also parameterized differently, more resonable, yet still lacking, predictions were possible:
+However, on closer inspection these characteristics had much to due with the object being lensed and so once the foreground object was removed, and the variables were also parameterized differently, more reasonable, yet still lacking, predictions were possible:

 <img src="../../images/lens_results_2.png" alt="Image 5" style="max-width: 70%; display: inline-block;">